r07deep/kubassiagn/README.md

 This is the initial implementation :
 1. Capturing the http://localhost:9090/api/node/groups request of user in PodController.java.
-2. PodController calls the PodController.java, which reads the data from filesystem.
+2. PodController calls the ProcessPodsInfo.java, which reads the data from filesystem.
 NOTE: Having issue with http://localhost:8080/v1/api/pods in code ,so read from filesystem.
 3. Then further processed the RAW data with MapReduce.java and generated the following.
     Output of MapReduce.java Intermediate data-> Node distribution with AppGroups {n1=[a, b, c], n5=[a, b, c], n3=[d, e, f, g], n2=[d, e, g], n6=[d, e, f], n4=[f, g]}